 Exceptions may be granted for valid academic and medical reasons.
 Consult with your J-1 Responsible Officer BEFORE registering or dropping a course that places you in part-time status.

 Enrollment in Health Insurance

 You are required to maintain the following minimum level of health insurance for you (and, if applicable, your family’s) entire stay in J-1 status:

-You must obtain written authorization from ISA before beginning any kind of employment whether on or off-campus.
+You must obtain written authorization from your international student advisor before beginning any kind of employment whether on or off-campus.
 Employment authorization is limited to 20 hours during the Fall and Spring semesters; full-time during semester breaks, summer vacation, or after completion of your academic program.